wallace/alfred_reflecticle_extension/README.md

 ### Alfred Reflecticle Extension, Objective C style.

-This is a command line Objective C app is modeled after [the ruby version of the same name](https://github.com/highgroove/alfred_reflecticle_extension).
+This command line Objective C app is modeled after [the ruby version of the same name](https://github.com/highgroove/alfred_reflecticle_extension).
 It lets you post updates to [Reflecticle](http://reflecticle.com) from the command line.

 For whatever reason, possibly due to how RVM and interacts with Reflecticle shell extensions, I was not able to get the ruby version to work... so here we